Automated Network Task Scheduling in rConfig V8

 - Schedule: Set deployment frequency

-- Execution: Snippets deployed during task run
+- Execution: Snippet deployed during task run

 Best practices: